kartoza/docker-geoserver/README.md

-   JAVA_HOME= java home path corresponding to the tomcat version WAR_URL= Default URL to fetch GeoServer war or zip file STABLE_PLUGIN_URL= URL to fetch GeoServer plugins DOWNLOAD_ALL_STABLE_EXTENTIONS= Specifies whether to download all stable plugins or a single one DOWNLOAD_ALL_COMMUNITY_EXTENTIONS=Specifies whether to download all community plugins or a single one GEOSERVER_UID=Specifies the uid to use for the user used to run GeoServer in the container GEOSERVER_GID=Specifies the gid to use for the group used to run GeoServer in the container
+   JAVA_HOME= java home path corresponding to the tomcat version WAR_URL= Default URL to fetch GeoServer war or zip file STABLE_PLUGIN_URL= URL to fetch GeoServer plugins DOWNLOAD_ALL_STABLE_EXTENSIONS= Specifies whether to download all stable plugins or a single one DOWNLOAD_ALL_COMMUNITY_EXTENSIONS=Specifies whether to download all community plugins or a single one GEOSERVER_UID=Specifies the uid to use for the user used to run GeoServer in the container GEOSERVER_GID=Specifies the gid to use for the group used to run GeoServer in the container
    ```